ChefYeshpal/Pomodoro-timer/README.md

     - Green is long break
   - Added proper comments so that I can check and read though the code even if I decide to abandon this project and pick it back up after a few months.
   - Updated css a bit, not many visual changes.
 Just mainly for the analysis button.
+- 20 September 2025
+  - Added "reset" button in edit session dialogue
+    - Basically it just resets everything, including the pomodoro sessions, and duration of the user set sessions (if any)
+  - Updated gravity toggle
+    - It used to become center aligned after untoggling, so changed the js a bit so that it doesn't center align after untoggle.
+Was encountering this problem with the stats button as well.
+    - Has better, more fluid animation for it when the elements are falling or going back to their original position after untoggle
+  - Updated position of stats button
+    - It would clip under the progress bar after untoggling the gravity, couldn't figure out how to not get that to happen so just changed the top padding to 20px
+    - Wouldn't work if I placed the stat button div above the progress bar in [[index.html]], that's because it'll not be a part of the elements which'll drop when gravity comes...